-In the General Fund, estimated resources total \$286.7 million: current revenues of \$255.4 million plus an estimated beginning balance of \$31.3 million.
-Total estimated expenditures for 2012 equal \$266.2 million and are within the estimate of total resources available.
-The ending balance, \$20.5 million, meets the one-month reserve recommended by the Trustees for the General Fund (see page BG-6).
+In the General Fund, for 2014, estimated resources total \$301.2 million: current revenues of \$270.8 million plus an estimated beginning balance of \$30.4 million.
+Total estimated expenditures for 2014 equal \$286.9 million and are within the estimate of total resources available.
+The ending balance, \$14.3 million, is under the one-month reserve recommended by the Trustees for the General Fund (see page BG-6).
 The Board policy goal is considerably more restrictive and more determinate than the legal demand for balanced appropriations.